GATB/simka/README.md

 ###Result output

+Simka results are distance matrices.
+A distance matrix is a squared matrix of size N (where N is the number of input datasets).
+Each value in the matrix give you the distance between a pair of datasets.
+These values are usually in the range [0, 1].
+A distance value of 0 means that the pair of dataset is perfectly similar.
+The higher the distance value is, the more dissimilar is the pair of datasets.

 Simka results will be stored in the directory indicated by -out option.

 By default, Simka compute a abundance-based Bray-Curtis distance matrix and a presence-absence-based Jaccard distance matrix.